 We Know the Health Benefits of Eating Bananas that have been told to us for years and years.
 Recently, however, nutritionists and researchers have been looking into the peels with some surprising results.
 The banana peel has some incredible health benefits that may surprise you.
 We even think you might find the results “A-Peeling”!

-Health Benefits of Banana Peel
+Best 12 Health Benefits of Banana Peel

 Banana Peels Boost Your Mood

-According to a study at the University of Taiwan, banana peels are packed full of serotonin which boosts your mood and helps you feel happy.
+According to a study at the University of Taiwan, banana peels are packed full of serotonin which support your mood and helps you feel happy.
 Some studies have shown that eating two banana peels can raise your serotonin level by nearly 15% in three days.
 Plus, the banana peel can help you sleep easily because of the tryptophan found in it.
 Tryptophan is the sleep-inducing amino acid famously found in turkey and milk products.

 Banana Peel May Improve Cardiovascular Health